Kunlun Red Star: 2017–18 season

-2018-19 season
+2018–19 season

 On February 23, 2018 Jussi Tapola was named head coach of Kunlun Red Star.
 The roster featured many newcomers but a core of key Chinese heritage players had carried over from the previous season.
 However, the new roster did not lead to improved on ice results as the team struggled to maintain an even win-loss record.
-After earning an 18-25-7 record, Tapola was relieved from his duties as head coach on January 18, 2019.
+After earning an 18–25–7 record, Tapola was relieved from his duties as head coach on January 18, 2019.
 Curt Frasier was named the new head coach.

-The change in bench boss only worsened the club's play as the Dragons only won two of the remaining 12 regular season games.
-Kunlun would finish 20th out of 25 teams in the league with a record of 20-31-11, earning the Dragons 5th place in the Chernyshev Division.
+The change in bench boss only worsened the club's play as Kunlun Red Star only won two of the remaining 12 regular season games.
+Kunlun would finish 20th out of 25 teams in the league with a record of 20–31–11, earning Kunlun Red Star 5th place in the Chernyshev Division.

 But the season still featured some important milestones for hockey in China.
 On January 17, 2019, Sun Zehao became the first native born Chinese goalie to play in a KHL game.
 He came in relief of Tomi Karhunen in the 2nd period of a home game versus Yaroslavl Lokomotiv.
-Zehao stopped 13 of 15 shots but the Dragons would lose 5-1.
+Zehao stopped 13 of 15 shots in Kunlun Red Star's 5–1 loss.

-On February 20, 2019 in the second last game of the season, Ying Rudi would become the first native born Chinese player to score a KHL goal.
-The goal would come on home ice in Beijing against Red Star's divisional rival Admiral Vladivostok.
-Rudi's goal at 1:58 of the 3rd period would be the deciding goal in Kunlun's 6-3 victory.
+On February 20, 2019, in the second last game of the season, Ying Rudi became the first native born Chinese player to score a KHL goal.
+The goal came on home ice in Beijing against Red Star's divisional rival Admiral Vladivostok.
+Rudi's goal at 1:58 of the 3rd period would be the deciding goal in Kunlun's 6–3 victory.

-Chinese heritage player Brandon Yip would set a club record by scoring 21 goals in the 2018-2019 campaign and Ville Lajunen set a club record for points by a defenseman with 28.
+Chinese heritage player Brandon Yip set a club record by scoring 21 goals in the 2018-2019 campaign and Ville Lajunen set a club record for points by a defenseman with 28.
 Kunlun's attendance remained stable with 2507 average spectators.